0k/shyaml/README.rst

     $ echo "a: 3" | shyaml get-value b
     Error: invalid path 'b', missing key 'b' in struct.

-You can emulate pre v0.3 behavior by specifying explicitely an empty string as third argument::
+You can emulate pre v0.3 behavior by specifying explicitly an empty string as third argument::

     $ echo "a: 3" | shyaml get-value b ''